ITISFoundation/osparc-simcore/packages/postgres-database/doc/database-migration.md

 Issue 709

-## Migration bewteen schema updates
+## Migration between schema updates

 - Database model schemas change with time based on new requirements or fixes
 - Deployed databases have already some data that fulfills current schema but not new one